One of the documents we recommend every nonprofit have in place is a 12 to 18-month communication plan.

 - Metrics for each platform you're using

-Make sure to use your website analytics and designate someone responsible for reviewing and updating the benchmarks each quarter.
+Make sure to monitor and analyze your website analytics and designate someone responsible for reviewing and updating the benchmarks each quarter.

 Organizations with larger teams should make sure to take the time to define a detailed activity plan that includes key activities, target dates and responsible parties.
-This can be done as part of the communication plan, or better yet, in a dedicated project management tool like Basecamp.
+This can be done as part of the communication plan, or better yet, in a dedicated project management tool like Trello, Zoho or Basecamp.

 Nonprofits with just one communication manager might just highlight key activities throughout the year with target dates.

 We also recommend scheduling a strategy review meeting each quarter.
 During this time you can sit down with staff and examine what's working and what isn't:

 - Which benchmarks have you met or exceeded?